-Bonacic is a professor at the Pontifical Catholic University of Chile, where he was at the forefront of developing best practice guidelines for sustainable use of vicunas, an iconic South American species prized for its soft wool.
+Bonacic is a professor at the Pontifical Catholic University of Chile, where he was at the forefront of developing best practice guidelines for the sustainable use of vicunas, an iconic South American species prized for its soft wool.

 He was once a firm supporter of sustainable use, he says, but poaching is undermining the possibility of achieving it.
 “The story of local communities benefiting from the careful use of wildlife is one we love to hear.
-But internationalisation of markets and information systems has utterly altered the playing field.
-Traditional community based wildlife protection around parks may have worked in the past but, given the penetration of global markets, it’s no longer really possible.”
+But the internationalisation of markets and information systems has utterly altered the playing field.
+Traditional community-based wildlife protection around parks may have worked in the past but, given the penetration of global markets, it’s no longer really possible.”

 An essential strategy, says Bonacic, is not merely to inform communities around parks about poaching, but also to make them safe places with good education and employment opportunities.
 It’s a good-governance issue.

 “I don’t see that happening.
-In my travels around South African parks, I haven’t found a community where I can get basic accommodation and an opportunity to share their culture, their music, their food.
+In my travels around South African parks, I haven’t found a community where I can get basic accommodation and an opportunity to share their culture, their music, and their food.
 I see only large commercial operations.
 Something’s missing here.
 We have to make parks an opportunity for local people.”

-“My experience with vicunas in South America has shown me that we have to be very, very careful in decisions we make about rhinos in Africa.
+“My experience with vicunas in South America has shown me that we have to be very, very careful in the decisions we make about rhinos in Africa.
 One of the solutions is seen as opening up trade in rhino horn, but that’s a dangerous game.